Winter Weather Advisory issued for Southeastern Brooks Range by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-11 04:53:00 PST Expires: 2022-11-11 09:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
-Target Area: Caruthers - San Joaquin - Selma; Delano-Wasco-Shafter; Fresno-Clovis; Hanford - Corcoran - Lemoore; Merced - Madera - Mendota; Planada - Le Grand - Snelling; Visalia - Porterville - Reedley; West Side of Fresno and Kings Counties DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL 9 AM PST THIS MORNING * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...A portion of the San Joaquin Valley. * WHEN...Until 9 AM PST this morning. * IMPACTS...Hazardous driving conditions due to low visibility. * ADDITIONAL DETAILS...Highways affected include, but are not limited to Highway 41, Highway 43, Highway 152, Highway 180, Highway 99 north of Kern County, and Highway 198 from Visalia to Lemoore.
+Effective: 2022-11-11 23:30:00 AKST Expires: 2022-11-12 06:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Target Area: Petersburg Borough DENSE FOG ADVISORY IN EFFECT UNTIL 6 AM AKST SATURDAY * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Petersburg Borough. * WHEN...Until 6 AM AKST Saturday. * IMPACTS...Hazardous travel conditions.

 weather.gov